dutu/b-tails/guide/install/electrum.md

 # Electrum Bitcoin Wallet

 Electrum Bitcoin Wallet comes pre-installed on Tails, however it is not the latest version.

+Software installed on Tails cannot be permanently upgraded since it is a fixed (read-only) image.

-To run the most recent version of Electrum, the instructions below can be used.
+You can run the most recent version of Electrum with Tails by using the AppImage binary available on official Electrum webpage.

+The instructions below can be used to add the latest Electrum version.

+## Backup your bitcoin wallet

+{: .warning }
+If a bitcoin wallet was previously used on this B-Tails USB memory stick, make sure it is backed-up safely and the wallet seed is stored securely.

+* Write down your wallet seed words and store them securely off the computer

+* Backup your bitcoin wallet file from the B-Tails memory stick.

 ## Install Electrum Bitcoin Wallet